kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 grib_ds
 ```

-It did work, But more importantly it showed something really insightful:
+It didn't work, But more importantly it showed something really insightful:

 <div class="error-block">
 <details>